canonical/launchpad-manual/docs/user/how-to/using-openid.rst

 **Do you support immediate mode authentication requests?**

 Currently we do not support immediate mode properly since we do not support pre-authorising an RP to avoid the login page.
-We have some infrastructure to support pre-authorisation, but decided to leave it out because it complicated the UI.